docker/docs/desktop/nested-virtualization.md

 keywords: nested virtualization, Docker Desktop
 title: Enable nested virtualization
 ---
->Note:
+>Note
 >
 >This is work in progress.
 The steps haven’t been validated yet in our test environment.
 {: .important}

 In general, Docker recommends running Docker Desktop natively on either Mac, Linux, or Windows.
-However, Docker Desktop can run inside a virtual machine provided the virtual desktop is properly configured.
+However, Docker Desktop can run inside a virtual desktop provided the virtual desktop is properly configured.

 To run Docker Desktop in a virtual desktop environment, it is essential nested virtualization is enabled on the virtual machine that provides the virtual desktop.
 This is because, under the hood, Docker Desktop is using a Linux VM in which it runs Docker engine and the containers.